 Other dental specialists may be called upon such as endodontists, who may be asked to perform root canal therapy, and/or restorative dentists who may need to repair or rebuild fractured teeth.
 In the event that injured teeth cannot be saved or repaired, dental implants placed by the Oral and Maxillofacial Surgeon are now utilized to replace missing teeth.

 Please remember all of the procedures described here are surgical procedures.
 These surgical procedures are best performed by oral and maxillofacial surgeons.
 Oral and maxillofacial surgeons are the only dental specialists who are fully trained in all of these surgical procedures.
 Drs.
 Kienle, Steinkeler, Gunawardena and Inverso are all fully trained and experienced in these surgical procedures.
 All doctors in our practice are Board Certified in Oral and Maxillofacial Surgery and in Anesthesia and have also earned both a Medical and a Dental degree.

-Dr. Kienle, Dr. Steinkeler, Dr. Gunawardena and Dr. Inverso have the only practice in the Delaware Valley/Tri-State area where all of the surgeons have both their Medical and Dental degrees, and are Board Certified in Oral and Maxillofacial Surgery and Anesthesia, and in which all of our surgical facilities are Fully Accredited by the Joint Commission.
+Dr. Kienle, Dr. Steinkeler, Dr. Gunawardena and Dr. Inverso have the only practice in the Delaware Valley/Tri-State area where all of the surgeons have both their Medical and Dental degrees and are Board Certified in Oral and Maxillofacial Surgery and Anesthesia, and in which all of our surgical facilities are Fully Accredited by the Joint Commission.
 You can be assured that Drs.
-Kienle, Steinkeler, Gunawardena and Inverso have the best training and experience, along with the proper staff and facilities, to provide you with exceptional safe and comfortable surgical care.
+Kienle, Steinkeler, Gunawardena and Inverso have the best training and experience, along with the proper staff and facilities, to provide you with exceptional safety, and comfortable surgical care.